Ted Kroll

 Ted J. Kroll (August 4, 1919 – April 23, 2002) was an American professional golfer.

+Early life

 Kroll was born in New Hartford, New York.

-Kroll served in the United States Army during World War II and earned three Purple Hearts after being wounded four times.
+He served in the United States Army during World War II, from January 1942 to November 1945, and earned three Purple Hearts after being wounded four times.

+Professional career

 Shortly after the war, he took a job as assistant professional at Philmont Country Club in Huntingdon Valley, Pennsylvania.
 He began a 34-year PGA Tour career in 1949.
 He won eight times on the tour, including three wins in 1956, when he topped the money list with earnings of $72,836.
 That same year he lost the final of the PGA Championship to Jack Burke Jr., 3 and 2.

 In 1954, Kroll became the third player in PGA Tour history to shoot a 60, joining Al Brosch (1951) and Bill Nary (1952).
 He had nines of 30-30 at Brackenridge Park Golf Course during the third round of the Texas Open.
 His 11-under score vaulted him into a tie for sixth going into the final round, where he shot a 2-under 69 over his final 18 holes to tie for ninth.

 Kroll played on three Ryder Cup teams: 1953, 1955, and 1957, compiling a 3–1 record.

+Personal life

 Kroll was married for over 50 years and had four daughters.

 In his later years he suffered from Parkinson's disease.
-He died in Boca Raton, Florida and is buried in Florida National Cemetery in Bushnell, Florida.
+He died in Boca Raton, Florida, and is buried in Florida National Cemetery in Bushnell, Florida.